Practicing Empathy in the Heat of the MomentFeb 11, 2021

 - Share your thoughts and ideas on empathy in the comments below.

-It’s worth also talking about about misperceptions of empathy and the potential misapplication of empathy for leaders.
+It’s worth also engaging the conversation about misperceptions of empathy and the potential misapplication of empathy for leaders.
 Join me next week to further the conversation on the impact of the empathetic leader by talking about the four things that empathy is not.